MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 Specifies the content type of the web request.

 If this parameter is omitted and the request method is POST, `Invoke-WebRequest` sets the content type to `application/x-www-form-urlencoded`.
-Otherwise, the content type is not specified in the call.
+Otherwise, the content type isn't specified in the call.

 **ContentType** is overridden when a **MultipartFormDataContent** object is supplied for **Body**.